Pansvfj/very-very-simple-chatroom/README.md

 # very-very-simple-chatroom
 It's very very simple exerciser.
+Only use pure C in linux.
 Use Qt creator coding。

 date:2022-3-5